 Handyman work generally includes minor plumbing installation jobs or minor electrical installation jobs.

-Pros and cons of each method
+Pros and cons of each toilet paper alternative

 Washable cloths are cheap.
 But they can be messy—and potentially smelly as they accumulate before they are washed.
 They may have to be rinsed somewhere if they won’t be washed right away.
 There can be a huge “yuck” factor (that can cause illness and infections) with using washable cloths unless you truly can sanitize them with hot water and bleach.